Iran University of Medical Sciences • Journals

 Guidance for reviewers

-Outlines expectations for reviewers regarding confidentiality, objectivity, conflicts of interest, responsible use of AI tools, and how to structure clear, constructive reports.
+Outlines expectations for confidentiality, objectivity, conflicts of interest, responsible AI use, and clear constructive reports.

 Reviewer responsibilities